apache/nifi/minifi-toolkit/minifi-toolkit-assembly/README.md

       transform: Transform template xml into MiNiFi config YAML
       validate: Validate config YAML

-Note: Currently MiNiFi does not support Process Groups, Funnels, Input Ports or Output Ports.
+Note: Currently MiNiFi does not support external Input Ports or Output Ports.
 Any templates that contain these will fail transformation.

 ## Getting Help
 If you have questions, you can reach out to our mailing list: dev@nifi.apache.org